For quite some time now, the debate over shared vs. managed WordPress hosting has been heating up in the WordPress

 Read also: Affordable WP Engine Alternatives

 Compared to a lot of other sites here, the price is similar, but it does get a bit cheaper in terms of disk space.
 This allegedly makes WordPress more optimized.
 If you observe the mentioned shared vs managed WordPress hosting table, you can find out the key differences between this two.

 FAQs: Shared Vs Managed WordPress Hosting

-There are some frequently asked question related to shared vs managed WordPress hosting you should know-
+There are some frequently asked questions related to shared vs managed WordPress hosting you should know-

 1. What is the difference between shared hosting and WordPress hosting?